UAE vs Saudi Arabia for Property Investors: Residency

 UAE vs Saudi Arabia for Property Investors 2026: Residency, Yields & Vision 2030

 TL;DR: UAE is the Gulf’s mature property market — freehold maps, DLD data, Golden Visa documentation, mortgage options, resale depth.
-Saudi is the Vision 2030 narrative market — foreign zones opening under Law M/14, Premium Residency at ~SAR 4M [VERIFY], higher regulatory evolution risk, thinner secondary liquidity.
+Saudi is the Vision 2030 narrative market — foreign zones opening under Law M/14, Premium Residency at ~SAR 4M (confirm current official rules), higher regulatory evolution risk, thinner secondary liquidity.
 Headline yields mislead everywhere — net returns after service charges, vacancy, management and home-country tax can sit well below brochure numbers.
 This is YMYL investor education, not a buy recommendation.

 Parent hub: Gulf expat living comparison (R105)